 - Loose means the item does not include the original box and/or manual.
 If the lising contains words like "loose", "game only", "disc only" or other similar words in the title or description.
 "Loose" also includes all listings where we cannot determine the condition based upon the title.
 "Loose" is the default because often times that is what the listing includes if more descriptive words are not in the title.
 And loose is our lowest condition rating.

-If you do see a listing classified incorrectly please click the red 'X' next to the auction title and we will manually review it.
+If you do see a listing classified incorrectly please click the 'report' link next to the listing and we will manually review it.

 Shipping Costs Are Not Included

 The prices shown do not include shipping costs or any other transaction related costs.
-The price shown is the prices people are paying for the products themselves.
+The price shown is the price people are paying for the items themselves.
 You can read more about why shipping costs are not included on our blog.

 Removing Bad Sales Data & Flagged Listings

-Our prices are based upon actual sales data but sometimes auctions are listed or classified incorrectly.
-We have two ways to combat this:
+Our prices are based upon actual sales data but sometimes sales are listed or classified incorrectly.
+We have three ways to combat this:

 We have tools in place to automatically remove "junk" listings.
-These are things like selling a Famicom game as an NTSC game, listing game lots as individual games, or selling
+These are things like selling a Famicom game as an NTSC game, listing game lots as individual games, or selling reproductions.

-Our bots now recognize certain keywords as "junk" and automatically remove them.
-Words like "Famicom", "Reproduction", and "Broken" are examples of junk keywords but we use many more.
+Our bots recognize certain keywords as "junk" and automatically remove them.
+Words like "For Parts", "Reproduction", and "Broken" are examples of junk keywords but we use many more.

-We automatically remove about 200 junk auctions every day.
+We automatically remove thousands of junk listings every day.

 We rely on users flagging those listings by clicking the "Report" link next to them.
 Clicking that link flags the listing for manual review.
-We will then look at the listing and decide if it needs to be removed, reclassified, or left as is.
+Admin then look at the listing and decide if it needs to be removed, reclassified, or left as is.

 If you notice listing that is misclassified, please click the "Report" link.
 It will improve the prices for everyone.

-The flag feature is only available for 90 days after the auction ends.
+The flag feature is only available for 90 days after the listing ends.
 At that point eBay removes the listing from their site so we can no longer verify the information.